It’s great to see you in class today for the second part of creating an infrastructure for Idea Generation.

 For each picture you collect (re-pin to a relevant board): +10 points.

-I know it sounds like a silly little game, but if you start being persistant about it, you’ll soon get to observe amazing results for yourself as a person and as a content writer.
+I know it sounds like a silly little game, but if you start being persistent about it, you’ll soon get to observe amazing results.

 Rinse and Repeat

-The purpose of the game is to keep repeating it week after week.
+The purpose of the game is to create habits, which means you’ll keep doing these things week after week.
 If you want to make it even better, you can re-adjust the points you need to make at the end of one week, so that there will be a sense of progression.
-EIther way, it’s a great thing to try out for at least 3 weeks.
+Either way, it’s a great thing to try out for at least 3 weeks.